 4. Boyne Valley Vineyards

 One of Boyne Valley Vineyards top-selling wines also happens to be one of my favorite Michigan wines, their Cayuga White.
+I always pick up a bottle when I visit!
 With a smooth, dry flavor, it’s an ideal wine for sipping on a gorgeous blue-sky Michigan day.